- Common Sense Media

-All Upper School students meet twice daily in a small advisory group, co-led by two faculty members.
-Advisors will watch over and foster the social, emotional, and academic growth of their students, acting as personal, in-school advocates and coaches.
-Daily morning and afternoon advisory provide time for students to organize their work and for advisors to check in with their students.
+All Upper School students meet twice daily in small advisory groups, co-led by two faculty members.
+Advisors watch over and foster the social, emotional, and academic growth of their students, acting as personal, in-school advocates and coaches.
+Daily morning and afternoon advisory periods provide time for students to organize their work and for advisors to check in with their students.
 Weekly advisory blocks, held on Wednesday mornings, engage students in a mindfulness curriculum and other social and emotional skill-building activities.
 Advisors also serve as a first point of contact for parents, partnering proactively to ensure all students are fully engaged and thriving in the IDEAL community.

 IDEAL is an official Common Sense Media Supporter School.
-Common Sense Media a non-profit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
-Common Sense Media provides professional development and resources for faculty and weekly tips for families to provide guidance for navigating and engaging with today’s social media in a safe and productive way.
+Common Sense Media a nonprofit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
+Common Sense Media also provides professional development and resources for faculty and weekly tips for families to provide guidance for navigating and engaging with today’s social media in a safe and productive way.

 Each month at IDEAL, we focus on a different core value that we believe is essential for developing ethical citizens, such as Respect, Compassion, Peace, and Justice.
 Teachers are encouraged to build grade-specific curriculum units and service learning projects around these core values.
 School events and traditions are linked to these core values, and they are organizing principles that contribute to the other aspects of our Diversity Curriculum, such as Community Time discussions and student assembly presentations.

 Through social justice and anti-bias instruction, students are taught to be aware of bias and injustice, both individual and systemic; to understand the short- and long-term impact of injustice; and about those who have fought for more fairness and justice in our world.
 Guided discussion provides opportunities for students to engage in dialogue in which they share feelings, experiences, and insights in response to structured lessons and about current events.
 Students are encouraged both to share their own ideas and to respond to the ideas of a classmate.
-Students are taught how to discuss issues respectfully with people who might not share their opinions--an important skill that will serve them their entire lives.
+Students are taught how to discuss issues respectfully with people who might not share their opinions—an important skill that will serve them their entire lives.
 Social justice topics also provide opportunities for collaboration toward a common goal.
 Our focus on social justice gives students the critical thinking skills they need to solve problems in their own lives, in their local communities, and on a global scale.
 IDEAL students see their potential to effect change and are equipped with the tools to be advocates and upstanders.